aligzr/aligzr.github.io/_portfolio/portfolio-1.md

 ---
 title: "Concept 1"
-excerpt: "You can click Concept 1 to access more render.
-It will be available soon at grabcad.
+excerpt: "You can click Concept 1 to access more render image.
+It will be downloadable soon at grabcad.

 <br/><img src='/images/Concept 1.png'>"
 collection: portfolio